valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-with-custom-scripts.md

 categories:
   - continuous-deployment
 ---
-A custom script deployment is useful if your deployment requires additional or custom commands that is not available with some of Codeship's [integrated deployment]({{ site.baseurl }}/continuous-deployment/) options.
+A custom script deployment is useful if your deployment requires additional or custom commands that are not available with some of Codeship's [integrated deployment]({{ site.baseurl }}/continuous-deployment/) options.

 A custom script deployment is also useful when you need to execute another task after or prior to a deployment.
 For example: